Baghlan Province: Politics and governance

 The town of Puli Khumri serves as the capital of the province.
 All law enforcement activities throughout the province are handled by the Afghan National Police (ANP).
 The provincial police chief represents the Ministry of the Interior in Kabul.
 The ANP is backed by the Afghan Armed Forces, and previously by NATO-led forces.
 Taj Mohammad Jahid has been the governor of the province since July 2020.

 Demographics

-According to the National Statistics Agency of Afghanistan, as of 2021, Tajiks and Hazaras make up the majority of the population, followed by Pashtuns and Uzbeks.
+Languages

+The majority of the population in Baghlan province speak the Dari variety of Persian.

+Ethnic groups

+The majority of the population of this province is Tajiks, Hazaras, Uzbeks, and Pashtuns.

-Baghlan is also home to a small community of Ismaili Hazaras, led by the Sayeds of Kayan.
+Baghlan province is also home to a small community of Isma'ili Hazaras, led by the Sayeds of Kayan.

 Healthcare

 The percentage of households with clean drinking water increased from 19% in 2005 to 25% in 2011.

 The percentage of births attended to by a skilled birth attendant increased from 5.5% in 2005 to 22% in 2011.